The Legend of Kuekuatsheu and the Creation of the World

 He wanted to understand.

-He encountered the first beings and observed their strengths.
+He met the first beings and observed their strengths.

-He learned how the wind circulated, how the water receded, how the earth supported itself.
+He learned how the wind circulated, how water receded, how the earth bore.

 But Kuekuatsheu was impatient.